omarashraf10/CarND-Highway-Driving/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Reflection.

+The code can be separated into three parts:

+Prediction line 254

+This part of the code deal with the sensor fusion data.

+Parse sensor data
+Check lanes of each detected cars and check their speed.
+Estimate other car's position after executing previous trajectory .
+Check if the car in front of us blocking traffic
+Check if there is a car to the right of us & range to see if we can make lane changes.
+Check if there is a car to the left of us & range to see if we can make lane changes.
+The parameter is hard coded to 30 meters in front and behind for the safe lane change check.

+Behavior line 292

+This part of the code deal with what to do:

+defined max_speed to 49.5 to drive under speed limit As the walk through video suggest, set max_acc to .224 to minize jerk requirement Check if the car in front of us is too close.
+If so, do lane change according to car_left,car_right value.
+It is defined in prediction part.
+If the speed is under max_speed, accelerate.
+In addition to my implementation, I could include back to center lane behavior when ever the vehicle sees middle lane is empty, but I don't think it is necessary.
+The vehicle just stays in the lane after it makes lane change for now.

+Trajectory line 317

+This part computes the trajectory of the vehicle based on decisions made from above.

+The walk through video is pretty much goes over how to generate the trajectory using splines.
+For this, you need spine.h included in the header of the file.Spline

+The last two points of the previous trajectory are used.
+If previous there are no previous trajectory, the cars current position is used line191.
+In addition, the Frenet helperfunction getXY() is used to get three points evenly 30 meters apart.

+To ke ep the calculation simple, the video suggested to convert coordinates to local car coordinates.

+The Spline make relatively easy to compute a smooth trajectory in 2D space.
+It is worth noticing change of the speed is accounted in Spline.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).